 If you asked anyone on the street to name one menopause symptom I would bet that the vast majority would say hot flashes.
-But the thing about hot flashes is that they sound like a minor side effect while in actual fact they can be, for some people, quite distressing.
+But the thing about hot flashes is that they sound like a minor side effect while they can be, for some people, quite distressing.

 Luckily, if you find hot flashes are a problem there are things you can do to minimize their effect.
 Try wearing natural fabrics in layers you can strip off easily, and maybe carry a small antiperspirant and wipes to freshen up whilst out and about.